exakat/exakat/docs/Rules.rst

 ################

 The functions below are unused.
-They look like deadcode.
+They look like dead code.

 .. code-block:: php